-Historically Australian milk production has exceeded the volume required for domestic consumption, creating a marketable surplus destined for export markets.
+Historically, Australian milk production has exceeded the volume required for domestic consumption, thus creating a marketable surplus destined for export markets.
 The share of total production exported has ranged from around 30–60% over the period shown below.
-Over recent years Australia has exported closer to 30-40% of its milk, with the combination of a declining milk production base, and a larger domestic market due to population growth resulting in less milk available for export.
+Over recent years Australia has exported close to 30-40% of its milk.
+The share of milk exported has contracted following a decline in overall milk production, and a growing domestic market due to population growth, resulting in less milk available for export.

-Greater China (including China, Hong Kong and Macau) is now Australia’s largest market, accounting for 24% of exports by volume.
+Greater China (including China, Hong Kong and Macau) is now Australia’s largest market, accounting for 27% of exports by volume.
 Japan remains a vital trade partner for Australian exporters, as a mature, high-value market with long-established business relationships.
-Australian exports are overwhelmingly concentrated in Asia, which accounted for over 80% of the total dairy export value of over AUD $3 billion in 2016/17.
+Australian exports to Asia account for close to 85% of total exports and in 2017/18 the total value of Australian exports was

-Australia’s top five export markets by value in 2016/17 were Greater China, Japan, Indonesia, Singapore and Malaysia.
-The top five by volume differed only slightly by order: Greater China, Japan, Singapore, Indonesia and Malaysia.
-The fastest growing export markets by volume for Australia in the last five years have been Greater China and Malaysia.
+Australia’s top five export markets by value in 2017/18 were Greater China, Japan, Indonesia, Malaysia and Singapore.
+The top five by volume differed only slightly by order: Greater China, Japan, Singapore, Malaysia and Indonesia.
+The fastest growing export market by volume for Australia in the last five years has been Greater China.